-Investing in the new decade is no longer intimidating and scary.
+In the new decade, investing money for beginners is no longer intimidating and scary.
 So, stop putting off tomorrow what you can invest today.
 Here are some investing tips to inspire and motivate you to grow your money and turn your dreams into reality:

 Tips before you invest